 The programme is divided into 7 on-line Modules totalling 135 credits and a Masters Dissertation project of 45 credits.
-Students complete 180 credits to gain the award of MSc International Logistics and Supply Chain Management (Distance Learning).
+Students complete 180 credits to gain the award of MSc International Project Management.
 Note: Each credit notionally represents a combination of 10 hours of on-line learning and assessment.

-The MSc International Logistics and Supply Chain Management (Distance Learning) is studied over 92 weeks part-time (assuming study continuously with 3 week duration breaks only at Christmas and Easter periods).
+The MSc International Project Management is studied over 24 months part-time (assuming study continuously with 3 week duration breaks at Christmas, Easter and Summer periods).
 Students may, if they wish, interrupt their study (for example for personal or work related reasons) and resume their attendance for study subject to standard University rules and procedures that apply in this situation.
-The on-line study year is divided into three on-line study periods of 13 weeks each, which run from September to January, February to May and June to August (i.e. study is continuous with 3 week duration breaks only at Christmas and Easter periods).